streetpea/chiaki-ng/docs/setup/controlling.md

 | `L3`             | `L3` (left-stick click) |
 | `stream menu`    | `L1+R1+L3+R3`           |

-## Using a DualSense and/or DualShock4 Controller with `chiaki4deck`
+## Using a DualSense and/or DualShock4 Controller with `chiaki-ng`

-While most users will want to just use `chiaki4deck` with the Steam Deck controller, you can also attach a DualShock 4 or DualSense controller via bluetooth or usbc.
+While most users will want to just use `chiaki-ng` with the Steam Deck controller, you can also attach a DualShock 4 or DualSense controller via bluetooth or usbc.
 The controls will map automatically and there is even native touchpad (including gestures), gyro, haptics (DualSense via usb/usbc only), and adaptive triggers (DualSense only) support.
-This can be especially useful if you're playing `chiaki4deck` when connected to a dock using an external monitor or TV or if you just really like the feel of the traditional PlayStation controllers.
+This can be especially useful if you're playing `chiaki-ng` when connected to a dock using an external monitor or TV or if you just really like the feel of the traditional PlayStation controllers.

 !!!
 Tip "Pairing your DualShock 4 / DualSense with Steam Deck via Bluetooth"

     While holding the `Share` button, hold the `PlayStation Button` to put your controller into pairing mode.
 On the Steam Deck, hit the `STEAM` button and then select the `Settings` tab and then the `Bluetooth` tab (i.e., `STEAM button->Settings->Bluetooth`).
 Then, select your device from the list of devices.
 Once paired, it will automatically connect in the future when you press the `PlayStation` button on the controller.

-### Enabling `chiaki4deck` to Work with DualSense / DualShock 4
+### Enabling `chiaki-ng` to Work with DualSense / DualShock 4

 !!!
 Info "Make Sure your Controller is Connected for Configuration"

-    Your PlayStation controller needs to be connected via bluetooth or usb cable for its tab to show up when you visit the `chiaki4deck` game page on your Steam Deck and edit the saved controller configuration.
-This configuration is specifically for your PlayStation controller and separate from the `Steam Deck` controller configuration for `chiaki4deck`.
-It will be activated automatically when you use the PlayStation controller with `chiaki4deck` (it will show up as a 2nd controller configuration since you will now have at least 2 active controllers [Steam Deck + PlayStation controller])
+    Your PlayStation controller needs to be connected via bluetooth or usb cable for its tab to show up when you visit the `chiaki-ng` game page on your Steam Deck and edit the saved controller configuration.
+This configuration is specifically for your PlayStation controller and separate from the `Steam Deck` controller configuration for `chiaki-ng`.
+It will be activated automatically when you use the PlayStation controller with `chiaki-ng` (it will show up as a 2nd controller configuration since you will now have at least 2 active controllers [Steam Deck + PlayStation controller])

 === "Turning off Steam Input (Recommended)"